 Each physician must present evidence of good moral and ethical character and an untarnished professional reputation.
+The method of demonstrating professionalism and professional standing is different for practice settings.

-For those with a hospital practice, if requested by ABOG, a release of information form must be signed by the Diplomate.
+For physicians with hospital staff membership: For those with a hospital practice, if requested by ABOG, a release of information form must be signed by the Diplomate.
 This allows ABOG to make confidential inquiries to any hospital; other medical facility; other healthcare organizations including membership organizations, physicians, nurses, trainees; and patients as needed to document that the physician fulfills all moral and ethical requirements.

-If the physician has only an office practice or is clinically inactive, an attestation form must be completed by an ABOG Diplomate in good standing, excluding a spouse or family member, in each MOC cycle.
+For clinically active physicians without medical staff membership: If the physician has only an office practice or is clinically inactive, an attestation form must be completed by an ABOG Diplomate in good standing, excluding a spouse or family member, in Year 1 of each 6-year MOC cycle.